Computational advances and challenges in simulations of turbulence and star formation: Stellar feedback

 \subsection{Protostellar jet and outflow feedback}

 Observations show that jets and outflows are launched from virtually all young protostar–disk systems, with ALMA now providing unprecedented detail and resolution.
-Jets and outflows play a central role in star formation: they help explain the low star formation rate and efficiency in turbulent molecular clouds, remove angular momentum from the rotating star-forming core/disk, and reduce the characteristic stellar mass in the IMF by a factor of $\sim3$ \citep{FederrathEtAl2014,MathewFederrath2021,GuszejnovEtAl2021}.
+Jets and outflows play a central role in star formation: they help explain the low SFR and efficiency in turbulent molecular clouds, remove angular momentum from the rotating star-forming core/disk, and reduce the characteristic stellar mass in the IMF by a factor of $\sim3$ \citep{FederrathEtAl2014,MathewFederrath2021,GuszejnovEtAl2021}, where the exact reduction can depend on the assumed subgrid outflow parameters \citep{GuszejnovEtAl2021}.
 In addition, outflows can significantly contribute to driving and sustaining turbulence in star-forming regions \citep[e.g.,][]{LiNakamura2006,NakamuraLi2007,NakamuraEtAl2011,OffnerChaban2017,LebreuillyEtAl2024}, suggesting that star formation may in part regulate itself through outflow feedback.
 However, accurately incorporating jets and outflows into numerical simulations of star cluster formation remains a major challenge.
-To date, only a few codes include subgrid models for jet feedback (\code{flash}, \code{gizmo}, \code{orion}), each with varying levels of detail.
+To date, only a few codes include subgrid models for jet feedback (e.g., \code{orion}, \citealt{CunninghamEtAl2011}; \code{flash}, \citealt{FederrathEtAl2014}; \code{gizmo}, \citealt{GuszejnovEtAl2021}; \code{Ramses}, \citealt{MurrayGoyalChang2018,VerliatEtAl2022}), each with varying levels of detail.
 Below we summarize how jet feedback can be implemented as a sub-resolution module, following the methods of \citet{FederrathEtAl2014}, and implemented in \code{flash}.

 In this implementation, outflows are launched along the sink particle angular momentum vector once accretion has been calculated, consistent with the modular design of the code.
 The accretion and outflow modules are thus separated, with the outflow module directly depending on the accretion step but not vice versa.
 This ensures that in each timestep the system state after accretion is fully determined before outflow feedback is applied, allowing a prescribed fraction of the accreted material to be re-inserted and launched in bipolar outflows.
 Two loops over all sink particles and their surrounding grid cells (within the outflow radius; see details below) are required: the first gathers information about the cells that will host outflow injection, and the second updates the state variables to launch the outflows.
 In this way, the conservation of mass, momentum, and angular momentum is strictly maintained.